-First, contact family members and loved ones to let them know what occurred and for your safety.
-After the fire damage occurred, and if you can’t return to living in it, you probably will have been advised to seek help from the Red Cross or local disaster relief services.
-If you haven’t done so yet, you can find your local chapter here, or other local disaster relief services here.
+First, contact family members and loved ones to let them know about the house fire and let them know you’re safe.
+After the fire damage occurs, you will likely be advised to seek help from the Red Cross or local disaster relief services if you can’t return to living in it.
+If you haven’t yet, you can find your local chapter here, or other local disaster relief services here.

 - Contact utility service providers to inform them of the fire damage and to have utilities turned off.

 - Document the fire damages with pictures and detailed notes of the incident.